adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #98 Finished Week-5 and Class-5.
 Started Class-6 and am done with Week-1.

 #99 Moving along in the class.
 Going to finish soon!

+#100 Have finished all the lectures for Week-1 and Week-2.
+Going to be doing the assignments of the first two weeks next.